Summer Curriculum Grant Program

 Project Impact: The proposed curriculum project will benefit many students while contributing to the achievement of department and/or schoolwide outcomes.

-Scope of Professional Duties: The project exceeds normal professional expectations for curriculum and resource development (for example, grants would not support lesson planning for extended periods).
+Scope of Professional Duties: The scope of the work for this project exceeds normal professional expectations for curriculum and resource development (for example, grants should not support lesson planning).

-Curriculum & Project Design: Outcomes, assessments, and instructional methods and/or resources are well-designed, properly aligned, and consistent with backward-design principles.
+Curriculum & Project Design: Outcomes, assessments, and instructional methods and/or resources appear to be well-designed and consistent with backward-design principles.
 While not essential criteria, interdisciplinary projects that support development of core life skills are highly encouraged (e.g., information & media literacy, critical thinking & problem solving, communication & collaboration).

-Collaboration & Roles: Collaboration is a required aspect of the work, and roles (including project manager) are clearly defined and tasks appropriately assigned.
+Collaboration & Roles: Collaboration is a highly encouraged aspect of the work, and roles (including project manager) are clearly defined and tasks appropriately assigned.

 Grant Award Levels